ChaosCabbage/very-lazy-boy/README.md

-# A gameboy CPU emulator in Haskell
+# A gameboy emulator in Haskell
 I'm a complete novice in both emulator writing and Haskell writing.
 For that reason, I thought this would be a good idea, maybe...

 I'll probably get bored, but hopefully, I'll document everything to my own satisfaction.